1Remote/1Remote/DEVELOP.md

 Build is automated using [Invoke-Build] PowerShell module which is included in the repository, but can be also [installed in the system](https://github.com/nightroman/Invoke-Build#install-as-module).

+1. open `administrative PowerShell`
-For convenience, set alias to it - open administrative PowerShell, go to repository root and run `Set-Alias ib $pwd\Invoke-Build.ps1`.
+2. go to repository root
+3. run `Set-Alias ib $pwd\Invoke-Build.ps1` (For convenience, set alias to it)

-Run `ib ?` to get list of available tasks (anywhere in the repository directory hierarchy):
+4. run `ib ?` to get list of available tasks (anywhere in the repository directory hierarchy):

 ```
 PS C:\Projects\PRemoteM> ib ?